aussieaddons/plugin.video.abc_iview/README.markdown

-ABC iView plugin for XBMC
+ABC iView addon for XBMC
 ================================

-This plugin provides a simple list of available programs from the ABC iView web site, and allows you to stream them with.
+This addon provides a simple list of available programs from the ABC iView web site, and allows you to stream them with.

 The content is only available with Australia, or you can apparently use sites